MaastrichtU-IDS/fair-metadata/README.md

 This repository uses [GitHub Actions](/actions) to:

 * Automatically run tests at each push to the `main` branch
+  * It uploads the test coverage to SonarCloud, you will need to set the `SONAR_TOKEN` secret
 * Publish the package to [PyPI](https://pypi.org) when a release is created (N.B.: the version of the package needs to be increased in [setup.py](/blob/main/setup.py#L6) before).

 > You will need to provide your login credentials using [secrets in the repository settings](/settings/secrets) to publish to [PyPI](https://pypi.org): `PYPI_USERNAME` and `PYPI_PASSWORD`